hydra3333/Pi4NAS64/README.md

 ## Description <TL;DR>

 Configure a Raspberry Pi4 with attached USB3 drives to create an NAS on our local home LAN with
-- "open" rw NFS file shares
+- "open" NFS file share to a "mergerfs" virtual disk of "merged folders" across Pi4 drives
-- "open" rw SAMBA file shares
+- "open" rw SAMBA file shares to drives containing media
 - "open" rw ftp server (`proftpd`)
 - a DLNA server (`miniDLNA`)
 - the `hd-idle` app to spin down drives when not used

-The newly released "Google ChromeCast with Google TV" devices can connect to the Pi4NAS64 with apps like `Kodi` and `VLC` in order to play our collections of home media files.
+The newly released "Google ChromeCast with Google TV" devices can connect to the Pi4NAS64 with apps like `VLC` in order to play collections of home media files via the NFS share.

 A Raspbetty Pi 4 is comparatively cheap, has very low power usage, is extremely reliable, and has decent thoughput to handle multiple streams.